Parkreiner/etrian-character-customizer/README.md

 ## Other notes

-- Aside from Radix and useSWR, all the React code is being built from scratch.
-Accessibility is really hard to do right, and I don't trust myself to cover every use case, so some kind of accessibility library feels non-negotiable. useSWR could probably be removed in favor of manual data fetching, but it makes caching and retrying a lot easier.
-That will only be considered towards the end of the project.
+- Going to be doing my best to get well below 100kb for the client bundle size.
+The only problem is that accessibility is non-negotiable for me, and I don't trust myself to get it right out without a library.
+Radix only works with React, so it'll be harder to switch off to other frameworks, including Preact (Radix makes no guarantees for compatibility).
-- Radix only works with React, so it'll be harder to switch off to other frameworks, including Preact (Radix makes no guarantees for compatibility).
-I'm trying to get the final app bundle size as small as possible, but hitting accessibility compliance might limit how much I can do that.
-Still going to see if I can get under 100kb, though.
+- The prototype is currently using SWR, but that might need to be swapped for React Query, depending on how hard it is to get useSWR integrated with the raw tRPC client library.
+I don't need most of React Query's features, and prefer SWR's smaller size.
-- I'm trying to see how far I can get without using stores or even context whatsoever.
-I'm just using useState and useReducer, along with super explicit component relationships and some rendering trickery.
-There's only one useEffect in the codebase so far (for the loading indicator), and I'm going to do my best to keep it that way.
+- Deliberately trying to minimize the number of useEffect calls I have to write.
+As of 4/19/2023, there are only two, and they're both for handling animation in LoadingIndicator.